-As a means of launching a long-term research program in turfgrass ecology, commonly used cultivars of five cool-season (C3) and eleven warm-season (C4) turfgrass species and cultivars in mono- or polystands were monitored for 12 months beginning in March 2009 through March 2010.
-Whole plot CO_2 and H_2O exchange was measured every two weeks under non-limiting conditions for irrigation, fertility, and mowing height.
-Gross ecosystem photosynthesis (GEP), or the amount of carbon dioxide exchanged between the turf and the atmosphere (μmole CO_2 -C/m2/sec) was evaluated.
-Water use efficiency (WUE), or the amount of CO_2 fixated by the turf per unit of water lost by evapotranspiration (ET) was also determined for each plot as GEP/ET.
-These data will serve as a baseline for future experiments.
+As a means of launching a long-term research program in turfgrass ecology, commonly used cultivars of five cool-season (C3) and eleven warm-season (C4) turfgrass species and cultivars in mono- or polystands were monitored for 12 months beginning in March 2009 through March 2010 under non-limiting conditions, which served as a baseline for the current experiment.
+Starting in May 2011, six cool-season (C3), eight warm-season (C4) and one groundcover, Kurapia (Lippia nodiflora L.) will be monitored for 2 years under deficit irrigation.
+All cultivars were subjected to deficit irrigation (water stress) based on a percentage of the previous week's reference evapotranspiration (ET_o).
+Whole plot CO2 and H2O exchange was measured monthly for each cultivar.
+Gross ecosystem photosynthesis (GEP), or the amount of carbon dioxide exchanged between the turf and the atmosphere (μmole CO2- $C/m^2/sec$) was evaluated.
+Water use efficiency (WUE), or the amount of CO2 fixated by the turf per unit of water lost by evapotranspiration (ET) was also determined for each plot as GEP/ET.

-2009-2010 Research Objectives
+2011-2013 Research Objectives

-Determine association between water use efficiency and carbon dynamics among different turfgrass species and cultivars under non-limiting cultural practices.
+Determine association between water use efficiency and carbon dynamics among different turfgrass species and cultivars under deficit irrigation.

 Expand knowledge base about ecological role of turf in the landscape.